 Molly Shafer, who has a B.A. in Psychology and Elementary Education from St. John Fischer College, began teaching at WRNS in 2000, but she was connected to the school much earlier than that.
 All four of her children attended WRNS.
 She was drawn to teach at WRNS because of its warm and nurturing environment and because she loves working at a school in which the parent involvement is so high.

-Karen Lisborg (Mrs. L) has been a teacher’s aid at WRNS since 2002, like many of the other staff members, one of her children attended WRNS in the late nineties.
-While searching for a pre-school, she remembers her son insisting he go to Winton Road because he loved the playground.
+Karen Lisborg (Mrs. L) was a teacher’s aide at WRNS from 2002 to 2015.
+She is now a lead teacher for the five-day program and enjoys working with the four year olds.
+Like many of the other staff members, one of her children attended WRNS in the late nineties.
+While searching for a preschool, she remembers her son insisting he go to Winton Road because he loved the playground.
 She holds a BA in American Studies from Hollins University and holds a strong commitment to the school’s semi-cooperative philosophy and the faculty and families that make it such a caring and nurturing environment.

 Maureen Hickey holds a Bachelors Degree in Physical Education with a minor in music and concentration in dance from SUNY Cortland, and a Masters Degree in Sports Medicine & Athletic Training from Temple University.
 She has also taken post-graduate classes in early childhood education from MCC and University of Rochester.
 She has demonstrated a life-long commitment to health, fitness, and wellness, and has incorporated each of these into her curriculum in all of the schools in which she’s taught.